iPhone X: The best iPhone challenges you to think different

 My smooth face was the perfect metaphor for my experience with the iPhone X: The 10-year anniversary iPhone feels the same, but different.
 Weird, but good.
 I've been alternating between both feelings over the last week.
 And you, future iPhone X owner, might feel the same.
 But tough it out -- because after a few days, you're probably going to like where you end up.

-Editors' note: Our evaluation of the iPhone X will continue in the days ahead with additional battery tests, durability, waterproofing and camera tests.
+Editors' note, Nov.
+3: Our evaluation of the iPhone X will continue in the days ahead with additional battery tests, durability, waterproofing and camera tests.
 Ratings are tentative until that testing is complete.
 You can also check out our earlier impressions of the iPhone X, plus in-depth looks at the selfie camera and rear cameras.

 The iPhone's biggest ever design change

-The basic pitch for the iPhone X is this: Take the iPhone 8 Plus ($1,229.00 at Apple) and cram all of its features into a body that's closer to the size of the iPhone 8.
+The basic pitch for the iPhone X is this: Take the iPhone 8 Plus ($974.99 at Amazon.com) and cram all of its features into a body that's closer to the size of the iPhone 8.
 Add Face ID but subtract the Touch ID home button, a casualty of the new, nearly all-screen design.
 That's the iPhone X.

 To be clear, except for that home button -- and Touch ID -- all of the other iPhone 8 Plus features are here, including a blazing fast six-core A11 Bionic processor, water-resistance and -- unfortunately -- no headphone jack.
 The iPhone X also boasts dual rear cameras which are even a bit better than the already superb ones on the Plus.
 (More on that later.)
 Wireless charging is on board too, as is the glass-backed design needed to enable it.
 Yes, you'll need a good case.
 And you should strongly consider Apple Care Plus, because repair costs for smashed front or rear glass on the iPhone X are exorbitant.